whiskyechobravo/kerkoapp/README.md

   excluded.
 If empty (which is the default), no items will be excluded unless `KERKOAPP_ITEM_INCLUDE_RE` is set, in which case items that do not have any tag that matches it will be excluded.
+* `KERKOAPP_ITEM_INCLUDE_RE`: Regex to use to include items based on their tags.
+  Any item which does not have a tag that matches this regular expression will be ignored.
+If this value is empty (which is the default), all items will be accepted unless `KERKOAPP_ITEM_EXCLUDE_RE` is set which can cause some items to be rejected.
 * `KERKOAPP_TAG_EXCLUDE_RE`: Regex to use to exclude tags.
 The default value causes any tag that begins with an underscore ('_') to be ignored by Kerko.
   Note that record exports (downloads) always include all tags regardless of